tangentsoft/pidp8i/src/music/README.md

 `PLAYOV`, (that may not work for some versions of CCL) to add a `PLAY` command.

 SIMH does not have support to get useful sound from this program.
-However [Randy Dawson in 2017][dawson] came up with a hack that enabled SIMH to output something that was post-processed into audible sound.
+However [Kyle Owem in 2017][owen] came up with a hack that enabled SIMH to output something that was post-processed into audible sound.

 A detailed instruction manual can be found in the file decus-8-884.pdf.